Bruce Munro Chronology

 Exhibits Field of Light in three Urban locations, for the first time in Scotland, UK with an installation in Edinburgh city centre, as lead artist at the Simbionte Festival, Mexico City and at Discovery Green, Houston, Texas.
 Completes Rhythm and Blues II, a public art commission at Wiltshire Music Center, Bradford on Avon, UK.
-Opens fourth US exhibition at the Hermitage Museum and Gardens, Norfolk VA which acquires a Light Shower commission for it’s permanent collection.
-Creates City Lights, a large scale light sculpture for Nashville Restaurant.
+Opens fourth US exhibition at the Hermitage Museum and Gardens, Norfolk VA which acquires a Light Shower commission for inclusion in the permanent collection.
+Creates City Lights, a large-scale light sculpture for Nashville Restaurant.
 Begins the light and language series of work and exhibits his first Morse code pieces including Ferryman’s Crossing II at Hermitage Museum and Garden and Waddesdon Manor, Star at Salisbury Cathedral and Between Worlds at Bath Spa University.